Currently set to Index

 Hidden Truths About Affiliate Marketing That Experts Don't Want You To Know in 2024

 • Lack of control.
-The biggest issue with affiliate marketing is your lack of control.
-You're at the mercy of affiliate networks that can change the offer, alter the commission structure, or stop selling the product you're promoting.
+Affiliate marketing is risky because you lack control over a lot of factors in the business.
+You're at the mercy of affiliate networks that can change the offer or commission structure.
+They can also simply stop selling the product you're promoting.
 Sales need to be verified, so you might not make a commission even if a person clicks your link.
+You have no control over the quality of product and service, but customers can still direct the negative reviews to you.

 • Constant need to generate traffic.
 The other issue is traffic.
-You must constantly generate new and purchase-ready audiences with organic content or paid ads.
-So you either spend time or money.
-With a business model becoming increasingly competitive, generating a steady income stream (let alone a passive one) is often an uphill climb.
+You must constantly generate new and purchase-ready audiences.
+It's difficult to have repeat customers, so you have to always create organic content or have paid ads.
+You either spend time or money.
+Because it's becoming competitive, generating a steady or passive income stream is an uphill battle.

 • Partnership problems.
 The other problem is the business partnership between a brand and a publisher or blogger.
 Affiliate networks and their managers have revenue goals tied directly to affiliate marketing.
 So, offers aren't always based on your target market's best product or solution.
 But more on who's willing to pay the most or who can make the best offer.
-This issue can cause clickbait tactics to drive sales that might not gel with your moral compass.
+This issue can cause clickbait tactics to drive sales.

-Local lead generation gives you more control than affiliate marketing because you own the digital assets rented by local businesses.
-In local lead generation, you build websites targeting a specific niche and rank it on Google using organic traffic.
+Local lead generation is better than affiliate marketing because you own the digital assets.
+In local lead generation, you build websites targeting a specific niche.
+Then rank it on Google using organic traffic.
 Once ranked, you can rent it out to local businesses.
 You own the websites, and this gives you control.
-Having control makes income predictable as you get to decide who rents your websites and the monthly rental cost.
+This makes income predictable.
+You get to decide who rents your websites and the monthly rental cost.

 Affiliate marketing is a low-cost way to make money online.
 It also has a low barrier to entry, making it a suitable business model for beginners.
 But you need to invest time to build an audience or create a following on social media.
 Also, having a low barrier to entry increases competition and the risk of saturation.
-Generally, experience matters in a job, making it more challenging for newcomers to compete with experienced affiliate marketers.
-Authority Hacker’s survey also found out that affiliate marketers with over 3 years of experience earn 9.45x more than beginners.
+Generally, experience matters in a job.
+So it's more challenging for newcomers to compete with experienced affiliate marketers.
+Authority Hacker’s survey also found that affiliate marketers with 3+ years of experience earn 9.45x more than beginners.

-Compared to affiliate marketing, local lead generation requires a certain skill set that increases its barrier to entry.
-You can narrow down the competition because not everyone has the patience to master local lead generation skills like data analysis and research, sales, and negotiation.
+Compared to affiliate marketing, local lead generation requires a specific skill set.
+It increases the barrier to entry.
+Not everyone has the patience to master data analysis and research, sales, and negotiation.
 Also, when you pick a profitable niche in your local area, you can decrease the competition more.

 Spending on ads can also be a challenge for new affiliate marketers.
-If you’re a beginner who does not have that many followers on social media or blog readers, you would need to spend on ads to get the content in front of your target market.
-Chad Bartlett, creator of Affiliate Marketing Boss, shared that when he was 19 years old, he would spend $200 a day on Facebook ads.
+If you’re a beginner without enough following, you need to spend on ads to get the content to your target market.
+Chad Bartlett, creator of Affiliate Marketing Boss, shared he spent $200 a day on Facebook ads.
 While he made $700 per day from the same ads, this may not be the case if you have no effective content.
 Also, Chad shared that when his Facebook ad account got shut down, his profits went down to zero.

-In local lead generation, you don’t have to spend for ads because you are maximizing Google’s organic traffic.
-Plus, once your systems are in place, you can automate the process to secure a passive and predictable income.
-Join our local lead generation program to learn how you can start a more scalable online business model.
+In local lead generation, you don’t have to spend for ads.
+You are maximizing Google’s organic traffic.
+Plus, once your systems are in place, you can automate the process.
+You're securing a passive and predictable income.
+Local lead generation is the better alternative to kickstart your financial freedom journey.

 Follow Me